Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 Step One: The Sugar Base

 Manufacturers start by heating sugar and corn syrup to precise temperatures.
-This creates a pliable mixture that hasn’t yet crystallized properly.
+Even so, this creates a pliable mixture that hasn’t yet crystallized properly.
 It’s at this exact moment — around 290-300°F — that the candy enters its most workable phase.

 Step Two: The Gas Infusion

-We're talking about where the magic happens.
+This is where the magic happens.
 Under high pressure, carbon dioxide is forced into the warm sugar mixture.
-In real terms, the gas forms microscopic bubbles throughout the candy.
+The gas forms microscopic bubbles throughout the candy.
 The timing here is everything.
 Too much pressure and the gas escapes.
 Too little, and you don’t get the full effect.

 Step Three: The Flavor and Color

 Once the gas is infused, flavorings and food coloring are added.
-These need to be carefully chosen because they can affect how the gas behaves.
+Because of that, these need to be carefully chosen because they can affect how the gas behaves.
 Some liquids can actually cause the bubbles to collapse, which is why certain flavors might have a slightly different popping intensity.

 Step Four: The Setting Process

 The mixture is then spread into sheets or molds and allowed to cool rapidly.
-As it hardens, the gas bubbles become locked in place.
+So as it hardens, the gas bubbles become locked in place.
 The result is a candy that’s simultaneously solid and full of trapped energy.

 What Most People Get Wrong About Pop Rocks